actfong/k8s-workshop/Part-1-IntroWithMinikube.md

 ```

 ### Questions to ask yourself
-- In the *Deploy our app* section, we deployed an app by running and exposed it by some commands (`run` and `expose`).
+- In the *Deploy our app* section, we deployed an app and exposed it by running some commands (`run` and `expose`).
 And as mentioned, this way is known as the **imperative** way.

-Now imagine if you were to deploy with more configurations (such as replica numbers, multiple pods etc), how would your command look like?
+Now imagine if you were to deploy with more configurations (more labels, mount volumes or even multiple pods etc), how would your command look like?

 ---